 - To provide the second and third year medical student with a basic understanding of the practice of obstetrics and gynecology with particular emphasis on the delivery of primary care medicine.

-- Fourth year elective clerkships are designed to permit medical students to gain a greater depth of understanding of principles of women's health care in Obstetrics and Gynecology.
-Knowledge, skills, and abilities at a more advanced level in a more focused aspect of Obstetrics and Gynecology will be expected at the conclusion of a four-week elective clerkship.
+- Fourth year elective rotations are designed to permit medical students to gain a greater depth of understanding of principles of women's health care in Obstetrics and Gynecology.
+A more advanced level of medical knowledge, technical skills, and clinical abilities related to Obstetrics and Gynecology will be expected at the conclusion of a four-week elective rotation.

 - Our goal is to train and mentor the next generation of Army Obstetricians and Gynecologists.

 FREQUENCY OF CALL.

 - Each second/third year student will rotate for one week with the “night float” OB/GYN team, which works only at night.